MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-overview.md

 ## Availability

 Initially, the Electronic invoicing add-on is available to selected customers through a preview program.
 Later, the preview will be opened to a wider range of customers.
 Finally, the service will become generally available.
 Because functionality that addresses country/region-specific requirements might be limited at different phases of the release, you should always check the most up-to-date documentation that highlights the coverage and scope of supported country/region-specific solutions.
-The countries that are currently targeted for preview are Brazil, Italy, and Mexico.

 The Electronic invoicing add-on is deployed in the following Azure geographies: